david-soto-m/sliding_window_alt/README.md

 However, I have published this crate.
 My reasons are:

-1. It is always filled from the creation, always returning same sized iterators and vectors.
-This is specially useful for mathematical manipulations.
+1. It is always filled from the creation, always returning iterators and vectors of  the same size.
+This is specially useful for some mathematical manipulations.
 This would be a breaking change for the other crates, and is the reason there is a new crate instead of a contribution to those crates.